emilsoman/cloudster/README.md

         stack.update(:resources => [app_server, app_server_2], :stack_name => 'TestStack', :description => 'Description of the stack')

+- Delete the stack and it's attached resources :

+        stack.delete(:stack_name => 'TestStack')

-- You can get the events of a stack using :
+- Describe the events of a stack using :

         stack.events(:stack_name => 'TestStack')

-- You can delete the stack and it's attached resources :

-        stack.delete(:stack_name => 'TestStack')

 ##License